-Power outages are never fun.
-When preparing for a power outage, your mind may turn to needing candles, a flashlight, and how to keep your ice cream from melting.
-But have you ever considered what might happen to your sump pump during a power outage?
-What about the rest of your appliances?
-Find out how to ensure your sump pump has backup power, what to do when your sump pump fails and other helpful tips to prepare for a power outage.
+Have you ever considered what might happen to your sump pump during a power outage?
+Find out how to ensure your sump pump has backup power, what to do when your sump pump fails and how damage from failure of a sump pump is covered by insurance.

 What Causes Power Outages?

 Power outages are often caused by severe storms.
 Lightning can hit trees, which then fall on electrical equipment.
 Sometimes, lightning strikes the equipment directly, causing an outage.
 High winds and ice (especially when combined) can also bring down power lines and poles.

 Power outages can also be caused by animals like squirrels, birds and snakes, and by tree limbs that come in contact with poles and power lines.
 Construction equipment can inadvertently damage electrical equipment.